Light Yagami: In Death Note

 Eventually, a small task force of Japanese police officers, including Light's father, under the direction of the eccentric genius detective L begin to close in on Light.
 Although he suspects Light is Kira, L allows him to collaborate with the police on the case.
 This begins a game of cat and mouse between the two, with Light trying to learn L's real name so he can kill him, and L trying to get Light to expose himself so that he can arrest him.
 Because the actions of Misa Amane, a fervent Kira supporter and fellow Death Note owner, nearly implicates Light, he becomes compelled to temporarily relinquish ownership of his notebook and subsequently loses his memories of using the Death Note.
-It is during this time that Light reverts to his original persona: a caring, level-headed, and empathetic individual unwilling to manipulate others or commit or justify acts of crime, such as murder.
+It is during this time that Light reverts to his original persona: a caring and level-headed individual unwilling to manipulate others or commit or justify acts of crime, such as murder.
 After Light regains ownership of his notebook and his memories, he manipulates Misa's Shinigami Rem into killing L. Light then assumes the "L" persona and continues his charade of searching for Kira with the task force while carrying out the killings himself with help from Misa.

 Over four years later, Light is able to garner most of the world's support, reaching the point where his followers have begun to worship Kira as a literal deity.
-However, it is around this time that two of L's protégés (successors), Mello and Near, begin their investigation against Kira.
+However, it is around this time that two of L's protégés, Mello and Near, begin their investigation against Kira.
 Near heads the SPK (Special Provision for Kira), an American investigation team composed of CIA and FBI agents, while Mello works with the Mafia.
 Although Mello dies working separately from Near, his actions lead Teru Mikami, a man selected by Light to kill criminals using another Death Note, to make a mistake that results in Light's capture by Near, the SPK, and Japanese police.
 Seeing that Light has finally lost, he is killed when Ryuk writes his name in his own Death Note, just as the Shinigami had warned when they first met.
-Light Yagami died on January 28, 2010 (or 2013 in the anime).
+Light Yagami dies on January 28, 2010 (or 2013 in the anime).